telerik/winforms-docs/listview/getting-started.md

 {{endregion}}

 Now, lets handle those events.
-In the event handler for the __ItemDataBound__ event, we
-          will take the corresponding item image from the data source and we will assign it to the ListViewDataItem.
+In the event handler for the __ItemDataBound__ event, we will take the corresponding item image from the data source and we will assign it to the ListViewDataItem.

-        #_[C#] Set the item image to the data item_
+#### Set the item image to the data item

 {{source=..\SamplesCS\ListView\ListViewGettingStarted.cs region=ItemDataBound}}
 {{source=..\SamplesVB\ListView\ListViewGettingStarted.vb region=ItemDataBound}}